freealise/freealise/README.md

 - ⚡ Fun fact: ...
 -->

-Person of not so traditional geospacial and temporal orientation.
+A person of not so traditional geospacial and temporal orientation.
 Speaking English since 1992 (IELTS >7.0), coding since ~2000.
 Concerned with international relations and global issues.
 Unofficially Jewish by faith, with complex ethnicity.